NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### General

-* The recommended Vcc power supply and logic level is 5v, with most newer MCUs restricted to 3.3v.
-  * There are many devices that are 3.3v only and not 5v tolerant.
-Check your IC's datasheet for details.
-* 5v device output pins that interface with any 3.3v device input pins that are not 5v tolerant (such as a 5v AVR interfacing with a 3.3v-only [serial ESP-AT WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/), or a 3.3v MCU interfacing with a 5v analog sensor), will require a bi-directional logic level converter/shifter to use, especially for any high-speed digital data transfer lines.
-  * Alternatively, using a 10kΩ resistor can often times be enough to 'convert' 5v to 3.3v, but the correct way is to utilize a 1kΩ resistor and a 2kΩ resistor (or any size with a 1:2 ratio) in a [simple voltage divider circuit](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/).
-* OneWire sensor's logic level voltage is typically the same as their Vcc supply voltage.
-Most of the time this isn't an issue, but some (such as CO2 sensors) may require 5v Vcc supply power and thus need their data line converted in order to connect to a 3.3v MCU.
+* Use the supply and logic voltages required by the selected MCU and peripherals.
+Arduino-compatible hardware commonly uses either 5V or 3.3V logic, and many 3.3V devices are not 5V tolerant.
+Check the MCU, module, and IC datasheets before connecting signals.
+* When two devices use incompatible logic levels, use a level-shifting method appropriate to the signal.
+A unidirectional resistor divider can be suitable for some slow 5V-to-3.3V signals, while bidirectional or high-speed buses generally need a proper level shifter.
+A single series resistor is not a general-purpose voltage converter.
+* Never apply a signal outside the receiving pin's absolute-maximum and input-threshold specifications.
+Do not assume that a 3.3V HIGH will always satisfy a 5V input, or that a breakout board provides level shifting unless its documentation says so.

 ### Serial UART

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
-UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.
+UART commonly operates from low kilobit/s rates into the hundreds of kilobits/s and is useful for simple point-to-point device control.

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` pins.
 * Always ensure that any data output pins and data input pins have compatible voltages.